4Q-s-r-o/ota_update/README.md

 Flutter plugin implementing OTA update.\
 On Android it downloads the file (with progress reporting) and triggers app installation intent.\
-On iOS it opens safari with specified ipa url. (only briefly tested)
+On iOS it opens safari with specified ipa url. (not yet functioning)

 ## Usage